nmack-dev/sqlite_clone/README.md

 # sqlite_clone
 This is a very basic sqlite clone written in C++.
+It is inspired by the [Lets Build a Simple Database](https://cstack.github.io/db_tutorial/) tutorial, which is written in C. The intent is to create an implementation with similar speed, but with the modern language features that come with C++.
+The goal is to eventually make this implementation multi-threaded, to further increase performance.

+As-is, the database only supports a couple of commands, and only allows you to create one table.
+Both the `Table` and `InputHandler` APIs are unit tested.

 # Table of Contents
 - [sqlite\_clone](#sqlite_clone)